LIMITERS – That which holds us back from taking it to the next level

 The beauty of having a coach, on the flip-side of that coin, is that they are there to take the role of flying overhead, removed from your immediate limiters, and able to see what part of your path is creating a limiter for you.

 Whether you train with a coach or alone, I encourage you to look inward at the various possibilities of what might be holding you back from moving to the next level in any part of your athletic journey.
 The really amazing thing about doing this is that if we can look inward without judging ourselves for where we currently are (reality), we have this wonderful crystal ball presenting itself to us, showing us what we can be capable of becoming.
-Between the classes, coaching, training opportunities, video analyses, sports nutrition counseling, massage therapy offerings, training facilities and clinics we have available for athletes at both Experience Triathlon and The Labs, athletes have every resource necessary at their fingertips to discover their limiters and work to improve based on those!!
+Between the classes, coaching, training opportunities, video analyses, sports nutrition counseling, massage therapy offerings, training facilities and clinics we have available for athletes at Experience Triathlon, athletes have every resource necessary at their fingertips to discover their limiters and work to improve based on those!!